-The Company only has short-term lease agreements with lease terms of one year or less.
-The Company has elected to account for its short-term leases and leases of low-value assets using the practical expedients.
+The Group has elected to account for short-term leases and leases of low-value assets using the practical expedients.
 Instead of recognizing a right-of-use asset and lease liability, the payments in relation to these are recognized as an expense in profit or loss on a straight-line basis over the lease term.